 I am a critical (political) sociologist.
+My research focuses on the global politics of hope.
 I have a degree in Politics from the University of Buenos Aires, and an MA and a PhD degree from Sociology, at the University of Warwick.
 I published extensively on Argentine and Latin American politics, autonomy, subjectivity, labour, social and indigenous movements, emancipatory struggles and the politics of policy.

-I am a member of Society for Latin American Studies (SLAS, UK).
-I was editor of Capital & Class (200-20050 and I am a member of the International Advisory boards of 'Historical Materialism' (London), 'Sociología del Trabajo' (Madrid), 'Observatorio Latinoamericano' and 'Herramienta' (Buenos Aires).
-I am a Research Partner of the Transnational Institute's 'New Politics Project' (2016-2020) and Convenor of the international research networks 'Labour in Transition, beyond informality' and 'Women on the Verge'.
+I am a member of the Editorial Board of Work, Employment & Society ad Sociology del Trabajo (Madrid).
+I was editor of the Sociology Special Issue 2014, editor of Capital & Class (200-2005) I am a Research Partner of the Transnational Institute's 'New Politics Project' (2016-2020) and Convenor of the international research networks 'Labour in Transition, beyond informality' and 'Women on the Verge'.

 My main publications include 'The Labour Debate' (2002, co-edited with Mike Neary), translated into Turkish (2006) and Spanish (2009), 'La Ruta de los Piqueteros.
 Luchas y Legados' (2010), 'The Politics of Autonomy in Latin America: The Art of Organising Hope' (2015) and the edited collection 'Social Sciences for An Other Politics: Women Theorising without Parachutes' (Palgrave Macmillan, 2016).